mkang32/mkang32.github.io/_posts/2020-12-15-prophet-intro.md

 <a id=components></a>
 # 3. Check Components

-So, what is in our forecast data?
+So, what is in the forecast DataFrame?
 Let's take a look.

 ```python